-However, the notion of a long (as in 2000 to 10,000+ words), substantive, informative and evergreen piece of content for your website that provides value to your personas remains at the heart of what we are exploring here.
+However, the notion of a long (as in 2000 to 10,000+ words), substantive, informative, and evergreen piece of content for your website that provides value to your personas remains at the heart of what we are exploring here.

 What is pillar content?

 Imagine having to build a physical structure that can withstand the test of time.
 That's what you're aiming to do with these foundational pieces of content.
-Both cornerstone and pillar communicate the structural role this content plays for your business.
+Both cornerstone and pillar communicate the structural role this quality content plays for your business.
 It's what your overall content plan focuses on.

 You will ideally identify several of these structural elements to focus on.
 Don't go crazy!
 Focus on those critical distinct areas your business specializes in that you want to be recognized for.

 Given the structural nature of this content, you can probably imagine how strong a content pillar needs to be.
-Essentially, it's a long, exhaustive article or web page focused on one specific topic or theme that you can turn into many smaller pieces of content to fuel all those channels you may be struggling to fill.
+Essentially, it's a long, exhaustive article or web page focused on one specific topic or theme that you can repurpose and turn into many smaller pieces of content to fuel all those channels you may be struggling to fill.
 For example, that single piece can easily be broken into blog posts, infographics, videos, emails, social media updates, and more, to attract different kinds of buyers through different channels.